The Bankrate promise

 Which card earns the most?

-The card that earns you the most depends on what you purchase.
+The card that earns you the most depends on what you spend your money on.
 So, let’s take a look at a possible spending scenario.
+Keep in mind, however, that what you earn isn’t necessarily as important as the value when you redeem the rewards.

-Using your Citi Premier Card, say you spend $200 on gas, $800 on groceries (in-store), $100 dining out and $1,000 on a plane ticket and hotel accommodations (without going through a transfer partner) in a given month.
-Since each spending category earns 3X points, you’ll receive 6,300 points for your purchases.
-Assuming points are worth 1 cent each, these points are worth $63.
+Using your Citi Premier Card, say you spend $200 on gas, $800 on groceries (in-store), $100 dining out and $1,000 on a plane ticket and hotel accommodations in a given month.
+Since each spending category earns 3X points, you’ll receive 6,300 points on these purchases.
+If points are worth 1 cent each, these points are worth $63.

-However, if you factor out the airfare and lodging, you’ll earn $33 in rewards with the Premier and $29 in rewards with the Sapphire Preferred.
-So, if you plan to use your card primarily to cover general living costs, the Citi Premier Card will net you a slightly larger payout (without considering Preferred’s rewards on streaming services).
-But, if you plan to use your card more so for travel, the Chase Sapphire Preferred Card might be the better fit.
+However, if you remove the airfare and hotel expenses, you’d earn 3,300 points ($33) with the Premier and 2,900 points ($29) with the Sapphire Preferred.
+So, if you plan to use your card primarily to cover general living costs, the Citi Premier will likely net you a slightly larger payout.
+But if you plan to use your card more for travel, the Chase Sapphire Preferred would be the better option.

 Why should you get the Citi Premier?

-The Citi Premier offers a few additional benefits beyond its rewards program—most notably its $100 annual hotel savings benefit on a single hotel stay of $500 or more (excluding taxes and fees).
-Note, in order to utilize this benefit, you must book with your card through thankyou.com or 1-800-THANKYOU.
+Citi Premier benefits extend beyond its rewards program — most notably its $100 annual hotel discount on a single hotel stay of $500 or more (excluding taxes and fees) when you book through ThankYou.com or 1-800-THANKYOU.

-You can also enjoy Citi Entertainment, which gives you access to VIP packages and presale tickets for in-demand concerts, shows and sporting events.
-Finally, you’ll benefit from World Elite Mastercard perks such as a complimentary ShopRunner membership, Lyft credits and travel discounts.
+You can also enjoy Citi Entertainment, which gives you access to VIP packages and presale tickets for in-demand concerts, performances and sporting events.
+Finally, you’ll benefit from World Elite Mastercard perks such as a complimentary ShopRunner membership, a $5 Lyft credit after you take three rides in a month (for up to $60 in credit annually) and more.

 - Statement credits